Newsletter Subscribe

 Institut Polaire

-Treat yourself to an icy-cold wine or a vibrant cocktail while perusing the delectable à la carte bar menu.
-It’s the perfect spot for a glamorous date night, where the ambience is as delightful as the food and drinks, making every moment feel like a stylish adventure.
+Sip on an icy-cold wine or a vibrant cocktail while exploring the delectable à la carte bar menu.
+Perfect for a glamorous date night, the ambience here is as refined as the food and drinks, making every moment feel effortlessly stylish.

 1/7 Murray Street, Hobart